 While the term Best Practices normally refers to recommended actions for sectoral actors such as farmers and foresters, the OHI uses it to focus on moving both the policy and program yardsticks in Ontario toward an enhanced watershed management framework.

 The underlying rational is straight-forward.
 From having been a world leader in the establishment of conservation authorities to help protect our watersheds, while also helping to drive improved protection of the Great Lakes, Ontario now occupies a landscape of gaps and contradictions in policies and their implementation, with inadequate funding, monitoring, reporting, and public engagement.

 There is still a solid foundation upon which to build.
-This includes dedicated staff in progressive natural heritage agencies; ecosystem approaches such as adaptive management and integrated watershed management; commitments to ecological integrity, biodiversity, and natural capital; and new technologies, from GIS-based analysis to low impact development.
+This includes dedicated staff in progressive natural heritage agencies; the application of adaptive management and integrated watershed management in some agencies; commitments to ecological integrity, biodiversity, and natural capital; and new technologies, from GIS-based analysis to low impact development.

-Please check back shortly for upcoming efforts on Enhanced Watershed Management or go to Subscribe and register for alerts from the OHI Blog.
+Please check this website for updates or go to Subscribe and register for alerts from the OHI Blog.